FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 <blockquote class="reaction"><div class="reaction_text">There should be 4 steps of transparency, but we only get two!</div><img class="kiwi" src="/assets/kiwis/detective.svg"></blockquote>

-Especially at lower resolutions, we can see the circle _does_ actually have 4 steps of transparency, but only at the 45° "diagonals" of the circle.
+Especially at lower resolutions, we can see the circle _does_ actually have 4 steps of transparency, but mainly at the 45° "diagonals" of the circle.
 A circle has of course no sides, but at the axis-aligned "bottom" there are only 2 steps of transparency: Fully Opaque and 50% transparent, the 25% and 75% transparency steps are missing.

 ### Conceptually simple, actually hard